MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-Generally, most of the group members did not have much experience in GitHub when working on a group project.
-This resulted in a mismatch of repository versions, which needed to be solved before moving on.
-Working with github, of course, took some time to get used to, but as the project went on, good working habits were established.
+The project lifecycle was marked by many small mistakes (and learnings).
+Most of the group members had little experience in GitHub.
+This resulted for example in diverting version branches, which needed to be solved continually using git merge and git rebase.
+As the project scope grew, compliance with good practice project structure was neglected.
+The project in its current state has many features, but has little in common with the initial cookiecutter template.
+However, features are working and this problem could be resolved somewhat fast.

 Initially, a lot of time was used on finding and understanding the nature of the data and how it was going to be processed.
-Hereafter, we would also spend a lot of time getting the different python scripts inside of src/models running and making it fit to the processed data.
-And naturally, introducing things like logging and WandB to the scripts to ensure they are operable with the different services.
+A significant amount of time was spent getting the different Python scripts inside of src/models running and making it fit to the processed data.
+As more features were introduced, such as logging and Wanddb, the experience was made that adding features often causes problems for others, highlighting the importance of best practice version control.

-**Peter skal skrive noget mere omrking struggles**

-**SKAL SKRIVES OM**
-Our first time consuming task was to download the data.
-This was downloaded from huggingface which took a long time.
-We also spent an excessive amount of time trying to train our model on cloud.
-Some main factors contributing to this issue, was our funding running short and having to authenticate multiple frameworks within a docker container. s194333 created the project on GCP, however she quickly (within 48 hours) ran short on funding (complementary of the course) due to operations ineracting with the *bucket* storing our data.
-We aren't entirely certain as to what depleted the grants, however this greatly restricted our work.
-From docker we needed to authenticate dvc, GCP, in addition to `wandb`.
-This proved tremendously cumbersome as the authentication requires certfication, which we would preferably avoid storing in the docker image.
-During this process we spent a lot of time debugging.
-Due to long building times errors didn't occur immediatly, which resulted in a lot of reapeated idle time.

-In general most of the tools and frameworks were relativly new for us, which resulted in a lot of google searches and unknown errors.
-The exercises significantly prepared us for conducting the project, however we still had a lot to learn when making the project.
-This challenged us in many ways, however we ultimately managed to overcome these.
+Deploying the model to the cloud was another challenge.
+This included: (1) understanding the GCS environment and navigating the GUI, (2) understanding the functionality and interconnection between the different services, (3) creating a deployable repository that supports the Google Cloud Services and finally (4) successfully deploying the model, while adhering to continous integration best practices.

 ### Question 27